ivykorah/Python_Learning/README.md

 This project deepened my understanding of the data analyst job market and enhanced my technical skills in Python for Data Analysis, especially in data manipulation and visualization.
 Here are a few specific takeaways for me:

 - **Advanced Python Usage**: Utilizing libraries such as Pandas for data manipulation, Seaborn and Matplotlib for data visualization, and other libraries helped me perform complex data analysis tasks more efficiently.
+I learnt a few new methods and how to effectively use documentations
-- **Data Cleaning Importance**: I learned that thorough data cleaning and preparation are crucial before any analysis can be conducted as this ensures the accuracy of insights derived from the data.
+- **Importance of Data Cleaning**: I learned that thorough data cleaning and preparation are crucial before any analysis can be conducted as this ensures the accuracy of insights derived from the data.
+I also learnt the importance of leaving the original dataset unaltered.
 - **Strategic Skill Analysis**: The project emphasized the importance of aligning one's skills with market demand.
 Understanding the relationship between skill demand, salary, and job availability allows for more strategic career planning in the tech industry.
 It also further butressed the importance of data driven decision making.
+As a data professional, I know know which of my skills to improve on more depending on what career path I am choosing.

 # Insights